Saab 35 Draken: Export variants

 Export attempts of the Saab 35 started even before the aircraft had finished development in Sweden.
-During the late 1950s, Saab would offer the aircraft to, among others, the West German Air Force, the Australian Air Force and the Swiss Air Force.
+During the late 1950s, Saab would offer the aircraft to, among others, the West German Air Force, the Austrian Air Force and the Swiss Air Force.

 Saab 35H (Helvetia)

 Saab 35H (Helge) was a proposed export version of the J 35D for the Swiss Air Force in 1958.
 H stands for Helvetia, Switzerland in Latin.
 One demonstrator built from the Fpl 35-5 prototype.
 Competed and lost out against the Dassault Mirage IIIS.
 None sold or delivered.
 The trial and procurement of the Mirage III was however faulty, leading to a scandal after severe budget overruns.
 The Swiss Air Force commander, the chief of the general staff and the minister of defence were forced to resign as a result.
-During trials the Saab 35H demonstrated a climb rate 20-40% superior to the Mirage III and had a 35% shorter take-off run.
+During trials the Saab 35H demonstrated a climb rate 20–40% superior to the Mirage III and had a 35% shorter take-off run.

 Saab 35X (Export)

 Saab 35X (Xerxes) was a series of export variants of the J 35D and J 35F that Saab offered throughout the 1960s, 1970s and 1980s.
 X stands for export.
-The Saab 35X were offered to Belgium in 1967, Argentina in 1968, Venezuela in 1969, Chile in 1971, Singapore in 1975, Tunisia in 1976 and Malaysia in 1980.
-However none of the afformentioned countries purchased the Saab 35 in the end.
+The Saab 35X was offered to Belgium in 1967, Argentina in 1968, Venezuela in 1969, Chile in 1971, Singapore in 1975, Tunisia in 1976 and Malaysia in 1980.
+However, none of the aforementioned countries purchased the Saab 35 in the end.